 Schulman, whom Harold Bloom has called “a vital and permanent poet,” is also the editor of The Poems of Marianne Moore (Viking Press, 2003) and the author of Marianne Moore: The Poetry of Engagement (University of Illinois Press, 1986).
 From 1973 to 1985, she directed The Poetry Center at the 92nd Street Y, and from 1972 to 2006, she served as the poetry editor of the Nation.

 She has received numerous grants and awards, including the Aiken Taylor Award for Modern American Poetry, five Pushcart Prizes, and fellowships from the New York Council on the Arts and the Guggenheim Foundation.
 In 2016, she was awarded the Frost Medal from the Poetry Society of America.
+In 2019, she was elected to the Academy of Arts and Letters.
 Schulman, Distinguished Professor of English at Baruch College, CUNY, lives in New York City and East Hampton, New York.

 Without a Claim (Mariner Books, 2013)